Video Production: Pawanjot Kaur, The Reporter’s Collective

 According to official records, across India only 23% of the children below 5 years of age have Aadhaar identification.
 All those who don’t have Aadhaar will be denied their share of nutritious food.

-This also comes despite the Supreme Court’s 2018 that children can’t be denied any services or benefits for the lack of the unique identification number.
+This also comes despite the Supreme Court’s 2018 ruling that children can’t be denied any services or benefits for the lack of the unique identification number.

-A recent by the Comptroller and Auditor General of India also questioned Aadhaar for children below five.
+A recent report by the Comptroller and Auditor General of India also questioned Aadhaar for children below five.

 “UIDAI does not capture biometrics of minor children below five years for generating Aadhaar, the basic condition for issue of Aadhaar i.e. uniqueness of identity was not being met.”